designedmind/2017/multiple-drafts-overview.md

 This methodological consensus is problematic, because it hinders progress towards a materialist understanding of consciousness.
-Indeed, it is the central problem with _Consciousness Explained_; by shunning anything remotely Cartesian in flavour, it misses the key trick required to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.
+Indeed, it is the central problem with [_Consciousness Explained_](#dennett91a);
+by shunning anything remotely Cartesian in flavour, it misses the key trick required to complete Dennett's functionalist picture and produce a full account of the "core features" of phenomenal consciousness, such as qualia and introspection.

 So what exactly is the materialist's problem with the Cartesian Theatre?
-Well, there is the familiar threat of infinite regress (if explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_, then we have a problem).
+As I discussed in the [introduction](introduction.html), substance dualism is uncontroversially false, and to some extent anything which _feels_ like dualism gets tarred with the same brush.
+There is the familiar threat of infinite regress (if explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_, then we have a problem).
 But as long as any posited inner agent is strictly simpler than the agent which contains it, infinite regress is avoided.
-Indeed Dennett's own theories, and related positions such as Lycan's "homuncular functionalism" ([Lycan, 1987]()), propose exactly such a decomposition of the self into strictly smaller proto-selves.
+Indeed Dennett's own theories, and related positions such as Lycan's "homuncular functionalism" ([Lycan, 1987](#lycan87)), propose exactly such a decomposition of the self into strictly smaller proto-selves.

 Rather, the problem with the Cartesian Theatre, at least for Dennett,